 Most YouTube influencers won’t trade products for posts.
-Most influencers expect some sort of payment, in addition to receiving a free product, if the campaign calls for it.
+Most influencers expect a payment, in addition to receiving a free product, if the campaign calls for it.

-There may be a few outliers, like new-to-YouTube influencers who are willing to work for a free product, but it’s no longer the standard practice for social endorsements.
+There may be a few outliers, like new-to-YouTube influencers willing to work for a free product, but it’s no longer the standard practice for social endorsements.

 Factors that influence compensation

-Many factors weigh into how much a YouTube influencer charges.
+There are a lot of different factors that weigh into how much a YouTube influencer charges.
 Here’s a closer look at the factors that tend to drive costs up:

 Type of content

 Different types of content require different time commitments.
-In general, the more work it takes to create the content, the higher the cost.
+A YouTube image is cheaper than a video.
+A product review is cheaper than an e-book.
+The more work it takes to create the content, the higher the cost.

-If you find an influencer that really connects with your audience, you may want the influencer to work with your brand exclusively.
-If that’s the case, an influencer must sign a non-compete agreement and receive compensation that makes up for potentially lost income.
+If you find an influencer that connects with your audience, you may want the influencer to work with your brand exclusively.
+If that’s the case, an influencer must sign a non-compete agreement and receive compensation that makes up for potential lost income.

 How much does a YouTube influencer charge?

-While influencer compensation varies widely, it’s important for both brands and influencers to have benchmarks.
-IZEA, an influencer marketplace, has studied influencer pay for years and can provide specifics.
+While influencer compensation varies widely, both brands and influencers need to have benchmarks to reference.
+IZEA has studied influencer pay for years and can provide specifics.

-By comparison, TikTok influencers usually make $3,514 per post, Pinterest influencers average $2,114 per post, and Facebook influencers make $833 per post.
-Twitter influencers charge the least at just $284 per post.
+By comparison, Twitch influencers usually make $4,373 per post, Pinterest influencers average $1,450 per post, and Facebook influencers make $642 per post.

-Average cost of a YouTube post with a post on another platform
+The average cost of a YouTube post and another platform

 The chart below examines “post combos” and compensation.
-As you can see, a YouTube video and an Instagram Story cost $13,025 together on average.
+As you can see, on average, YouTube and an Instagram Story cost $12,007.

-The cheapest combination is Facebook and Instagram, which costs $2,208.
+The cheapest combination is a blog and Facebook post, which costs $1,735.